SubodhBagde/streamit-lung-cancer-predict/README.md

 ### Model Details
 * Model Architecture: MobileNet
-* Dataset: The dataset consists of 4183 CT-scan images classified into 4 categories: Adenocarcinoma, Large Cell Carcinoma, Squamous Cell Carcinoma, and Normal.
+* Dataset: The dataset consists of 1000 CT-scan images classified into 4 categories: Adenocarcinoma, Large Cell Carcinoma, Squamous Cell Carcinoma, and Normal.
 It has been split into training, testing, and validation sets.
 * Model File: `chest_cancer_model_fine_tuned.h5`

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contributing
 Feel free to open a pull request if you'd like to contribute.
 Any feedback or suggestions are welcome!